Digital Nomad Life in the United States

 What do people appreciate most about the culture in the United States?

 "Atlanta is a small city with big green suburbs.
 People are friendly, more relaxed than in NYC.
 I enjoyed having a big house in a small private community, it is very green.
 I enjoyed the parks, lakes and mountains.
 The weather was great, I love the heat so was happy in "Hotlanta".
 A lot of outdoor activities and summer camps for kids.
-Very active support groups for small business owners and women's group," said one expat who made the move to Atlanta.
+Very active support groups for small business owners and women's group," said one person in Atlanta.

 "One of the things that expats in the United States appreciate most about the local culture is its diversity.
 Expats often find it interesting to be exposed to the many different cultures that make up America and appreciate the opportunities to discover and learn something new.
 They also appreciate the freedom of speech and the openness of the people.
 Expats often enjoy getting to experience the high quality of life and standard of living available in the United States, as well as the many different types of entertainment, restaurants, and activities they can enjoy.
 The various cultural centers and museums are also a great source of education and insight into the different customs, languages and beliefs of the people in the United States.
-In addition, the strong sense of patriotism and pride the citizens of the United States feels for their country is something many expats find inspiring," explained one foreigner living in United States.
+In addition, the strong sense of patriotism and pride the citizens of the United States feels for their country is something many expats find inspiring," remarked one foreigner who made the move to United States.

 What do people find most challenging about the culture in the United States?

 "Many expats find the United States to be a very fast-paced culture, and it can be difficult to adjust to the speed of life in the US.
 Additionally, the vast size of the country can make it challenging to get around and to find community within a new city.
 Some expats may also find it difficult to navigate the state and federal laws in the US, which can be quite complicated to understand.
 Furthermore, the cultural norms and expectations can be difficult to understand and many expats may find themselves feeling unsure in social situations.
-Finally, the value placed on individualism and self-reliance can make it difficult for expats to feel connected to their new home," said one person in United States.
+Finally, the value placed on individualism and self-reliance can make it difficult for expats to feel connected to their new home," remarked one member in United States.

 What residency documents or visas did I need if I will be in the United States for a while?